Theo-D/holbertonschool-higher_level_programming/python-more_classes/README.md

 1-rectangle.py - Added height property as well as getters and setters for both width adn height.

-2-rectangle.py Added methods for returning area and perimeter of a Rectangle.
+2-rectangle.py - Added methods for returning area and perimeter of a Rectangle.

+3-rectangle.py - Added __str__ instance method to print rectangle according to it height and width.